andyrids/micropython-networkutils/README.md

 This is a repository for a MicroPython package named `network-utils`, which contains utility functions related to interfaces exposed by the [`network`](https://docs.micropython.org/en/latest/library/network.html#module-network) standard library and external packages on the [`micropython-lib`](https://github.com/micropython/micropython-lib) repository.

-1. Uses environment variables to configure WiFi credentials for both STA and AP modes.
+1. Uses environment variables to configure WiFi credentials for both client (STA) and access point (AP) modes.
-2. Attempts to connect to a WiFi network in STA mode; if unsuccessful, resets the interface and starts an AP with default or environment-provided credentials.
+2. Attempts WiFi connection in STA mode; if unsuccessful, resets interface to AP with default or environment-provided credentials.
-3. Provides helper functions for activating/deactivating interfaces, printing debug information, and checking connection status.
+3. Provides helper functions for activating, deactivating, connecting interfaces and checking connection status.
 4. Implements timeouts for network operations to handle hardware-specific quirks

 ```mermaid